At it’s most simple, ‘open access’ is the idea that anyone should be able to read and reuse scholarly works free of charge.

 Post-print: The version of your manuscript which has been through peer review and has had feedback incorporated, before the publisher typesets it.
 This is identical to the version of record minus the formatting.

-Self-archiving: The act of uploading a manuscript to a personal website and making it available for download.
+Self-archiving: The act of uploading a manuscript to a personal website or repository and making it available for download.

 Personal website: I’ve written a guide for setting up a personal website on the WordPress.com platform in less than 10 minutes.
 If you pay USD$5/month you get a custom domain name, or you can use a free plan which has some restrictions attached (e.g. your domain name will be mydomain.wordpress.com, and WordPress will display some ads on your site).

-The SHERPA/RoMEO database is a searchable index of publisher and journal copyright policies, including a simple summary of what you’re allowed to do with the post-print.
-I’ve never seen a journal that forbids self-archiving post-prints but there may be a few.
-It’s also worth noting that some funders require you to deposit articles in publicly accessible databases after publication, so make sure your choice of journal aligns with those requirements (or amend your copyright transfer agreement to retain certain rights – this opens up all sorts of possibilities).
+Luckily, all the big publishers allow self-archiving on personal websites (although even here there are sometimes embargoes such as the 6 month one required by Nature Publishing Group, but this is definitely not the norm).
+You can check policies for the journal on the SHERPA/RoMEO database, a searchable index of publisher and journal copyright policies including a simple summary of what you’re allowed to do with the post-print.
+I’ve never seen a journal that forbids self-archiving post-prints no matter what, but there may be a few.
+It’s also worth noting that some funders require you to deposit articles in publicly accessible databases after publication, so make sure the journal yo uare publishing in allows those requirements (or amend your copyright transfer agreement to retain certain rights – this opens up all sorts of possibilities).

 “But no one will bother to search for my website”

-Here’s my favourite part: If you self-archive your post-print on a personal website then Google will index the pdf and link to it in Google Scholar search results.
+Here’s my favourite part: If you self-archive your post-print in a repository or a personal website then Google will index the pdf and link to it in Google Scholar search results.
 Usually it will achieve this within a couple of weeks of you self-archiving the text.